Software Lawyer

 7 business days

 You already have customer agreements, MSAs, and reseller arrangements.
-I review the stack for inconsistencies, risk, and what to fix first.
+Send me the situation and a key agreement, and I send back a written attorney review of the issues, risks, and what to fix first.

 • Prioritized fix list (what to redline first)